-- Cut spent herbs and flowers, or leave seed heads to feed the birds through the winter.
-I like to cut back herbs and use them as fertilizer.
+- Cut spent flowers, or leave seed heads to feed the birds through the winter.

 - Remove diseased plant matter and dispose in garbage.

-Once my existing garden is under control, then I plant for the future!
+Once my garden is under control, then I plant for the future!
 Don’t forget I’m gardening in USDA hardiness zone 6b – you may need to make adjustments for your climate.

-- garlic (German Red hardneck variety is my favorite)
+- Garlic (Chesnok Red hardneck variety is one of my favorites)

-- Here are my fruit tree planting tips.
+- Fruit trees (Here are my fruit tree planting tips)

 Are you harvesting lots of good stuff this fall or are you putting the garden to bed?